tentone/go-fileserver/README.md

 ### Data storage

-- Data is stored as files, using the UUID identifier as file name.
+- Data is stored as files, using the UUID identifier as file name and the correct file format extension.
-- The platform relies on the filesystem to index all data.
+- The platform relies on the filesystem to index and access all data quickly.